micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [authorize transactions].
 To give official permission for a financial operation, such as a purchase or transfer of funds, to take place.
 Authorization is often required to protect the account holder's interests and ensure that transactions are legitimate and properly recorded.
 #### [Return to Q Index](#section1)

-## <a name="question14"></a>Q14:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".{Story-style.  sports, scandal}
+## <a name="question14"></a>Q14:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".%Story-style.  sports, scandal%

 #### A14: